AY2324S2-CS2103T-F14-4/tp/docs/DeveloperGuide.md

 ### View meetings feature
 The view meetings feature works in a simple way by filtering the contact list in Connectify by whether the meeting attribute of the person is empty or not.
 The whole implementation is done in the ViewMeetingCommand.

+Step 1.
+When the execute method of ViewMeetingCommand is called, it takes in a Model object as a parameter.
+We filter the persons list by whether their meeting attribute is 'empty' (meeting.toString() returns an empty string) by calling `model.updateFilteredPersonList(person -> !person.getMeeting().toString().equals(""))`. <br>
+Step 2.
+Check if the filtered list is empty by calling `model.getFilteredPersonList().isEmpty()`.
+If it is empty, throw a CommandException to specify that there are no contacts with meetings found. <br>
+Step 3.
+Return the CommandResult with the corresponding message.

 The logic of the view meetings function follows the following activity diagram.